Can Grammarly Humanize AI Text?

 If your source text came from ChatGPT, compare it against the tips in how to make ChatGPT sound human.
 Then run a final check with an AI content checker.
 Edit anything that still reads flat.

+Start with meaning, not synonyms.
+Rewriting works better when you change the structure of the thought.
 Add concrete details.
 Cut claims you cannot support.
-This is the safest answer behind grammarly humanize AI text searches.
+This is the safest answer behind “Grammarly humanize AI text” searches.

-1. Find the AI-like parts.
+Find the AI-like parts.
 Look for generic claims, repeated rhythm, vague transitions, and sentences that say little.
+Add source-backed detail.
+Use product pages, support docs, examples, dates, tool names, and current features.

-3. Rewrite the structure.
+Rewrite the structure.
 Move the strongest answer first, split long sentences, and vary paragraph length.
+Run Grammarly for clarity.
+Accept grammar and tone fixes that preserve your point.
+Check the final version.
+Use detector feedback as a review signal, not as a guarantee.

+For school work, read your policy before using any humanizer or AI writing tool.
+For high-risk cases, compare the risks in AI humanizers for Turnitin.
 Detector accuracy can vary by tool, text length, and writing context.
 The GPTZero accuracy guide is useful when you need that caveat explained in more detail.

 “Strong AI rewriting keeps the meaning, changes stiff patterns, and leaves clear human judgment in the final draft.”